 - Risk of heart disease

-For instance, if you drink three Gatorades a day, this will add 474 calories to your diet.
-Based on the recomended 2,000 calorie per day rule, this amount would constitute roughly 25% of your daily calorie intake.
-If you do choose to drink Gatorade, pay attention to the sugar and sodium quantities you are consuming to make sure you are drinking a healthy amount.
+For instance, if you drink three Gatorades per day, this will add 670 calories to your diet along with 144 grams of added sugar.
+Based on the recommended 2,000 calories per day rule, this amount would constitute roughly 34% of your daily calorie intake and nearly 300% of the daily recommended added sugar intake.

-FAQs about Gatorade
+FAQs About Gatorade

 Is Gatorade better than water for hydration?

-Gatorade claims that the added electrolytes and carbs in the beverage make it better than water for hydration.
+Gatorade claims that the added electrolytes and carbohydrates in the beverage make it better than water for hydration.
 It’s important to note, however, that this only applies when the body needs electrolytes.
-One study clarifies the claim by saying that Gatorade may be better for hydration, but only when children or athletes are engaged in prolonged and vigorous physical activity.
+One study clarifies the claim by saying that Gatorade may be better for hydration, only when children or athletes are engaged in prolonged and vigorous physical activity.

-How many electrolytes are in Gatorade?
+What are the electrolytes in Gatorade?